 4. Manage your sleep

 Try and avoid napping upon arrival if it's during the day, and sleep only according to your new time zone and schedule.
-Eye masks, earplugs, comfy pillows and sleep aids like melanin capsules or CBD oil can all help you drift off if you're struggling.
+Eye masks, earplugs, comfy pillows and sleep aids like melanin capsules or CBD oil can all help you drift off if you're struggling to get over jet lag.

-Caffeine can be handy to keep you alert during waking hours, especially in the morning (or an espresso martini is a great trick a night).
+Caffeine can be handy to keep you alert during waking hours when suffering from jet lag, especially in the morning (or an espresso martini is a great trick a night).
 Coffee, tea, energy drinks and sodas, and chocolate all contain caffeine but of course watch how much you consume and be cautious of other nasty ingredients that can do you more harm than good.

 Can you prevent jet lag?